sisimai/p5-sisimai/README.md

 if( defined $v ) {
     for my $e ( @$v ) {

+        # If you want to get only ERROR records, skip if the value of "reason"
+        # is "delivered".
+This reason is implemented at Sisimai v4.16.0
+        next if $e->reason eq 'delivered';

         print ref $e;                   # Sisimai::Data
         print ref $e->recipient;        # Sisimai::Address
         print ref $e->timestamp;        # Sisimai::Time